Careers

 Certain law societies recognize the service of the law clerks as fulfilling all or part of their articling requirements.
 Candidates should verify this with the law society of the jurisdiction in which they will seek admission to practice.

-A pool of qualified candidates may be established as a result of this selection process.
 The Public Service of Canada is committed to building a skilled, diverse workforce reflective of Canadian society.
-As a result, it promotes employment equity and encourages you to indicate voluntarily on your application if you are a woman, an Aboriginal person, a person with a disability or a member of a visible minority group.
+As a result, it promotes employment equity and encourages you to indicate voluntarily in your application if you are a woman, an Aboriginal person, a person with a disability or a member of a visible minority group.

 Frequently Asked Questions